 If you’re gonna call something “diet,” it should have to actually help you lose weight.
-But like dieting itself, diet foods like artificial sweeteners don’t work as well for weight loss in practice as they do in theory.
+But like dieting itself, diet foods don’t work as well in practice as they do in theory.

 So put down that Coke Zero and listen up.
 Maybe you think the jury is still out on artificial sweeteners.
 Someone once told you they cause cancer.
 Someone else said they could help you kick your sugar habit.
 Yet another person claimed that only natural sweeteners are healthy, so you considered switching to stevia.
 Well, there’s good news and bad news.